Artificial music

 John Birchensha (c.
 1605–1681?) explains in a preface that he undertook this translation because 'little discovery of that [mathematical] part of the theory of musick hath been made in our language'.
 To redress the 'practical' focus on reading and composition in earlier English work (which would include that of Thomas Morley, Thomas Campion, and the translator's close contemporary Christopher Simpson), Birchensha turned to the digest in the Latin Encyclopedia Septem Tomis Distincta (In Seven Volumes, 1630) by the German academy teacher and educationist Johann Heinrich Alsted (1588–1638).

 The retitled Templum Musicum (The Temple of Music) indeed declares that 'musick is a mathematical science' (and so far echoes the teaching of the Middle Ages, which, following Boethius, had placed music with arithmetic, geometry, and astronomy in the quadrivium of mathematical studies).
-First, sounds can be analysed as equal and unequal quantities, along three dimensions that Alsted calls length (that is, time), then more awkwardly, breadth (tonal quality) and thickness (pitch).
+First, sounds can be analysed as equal and unequal quantities, along three dimensions that Alsted calls longitude (or length: that is, time), latitude (or breadth: tonal quality), and crassitude (or thickness: pitch).
 Alsted does not seem to notice the problem of quantifying the second, which had led René Descartes to exclude it as a dimension in his unpublished Compendium Musicae (1619), and which even modern spectrography does not clearly resolve.

-Next, the intervals between sounds unequal in pitch can be expressed as ratios, and a scale tuning constructed on this basis: Alsted adopts the 'new and perfect' syntonic diatonic scale (step ratios 9:8, 10:9, 16:15, 9:8, 10:9, 9:8, 16:15) that he attributes to one of his main sources, Johannes Lippius, and was earlier introduced in the 1550s by Gioseffo Zarlino.
-This tuning makes several more intervals usable in harmony.
-Alsted justifies them chiefly by appeal to the ear for their various 'sweet' qualities, although he maintains that reason and hearing 'should concur'.
+Next, the intervals between sounds unequal in pitch can be expressed as ratios, and a scale constructed on this basis.
+Alsted adopts the 'new and perfect' syntonic diatonic scale that he attributes to one of his main sources, Johannes Lippius, and was earlier introduced in the 1550s by Gioseffo Zarlino.
+This scale makes several more intervals usable in harmony: Alsted justifies them chiefly by appeal to the ear for their various 'sweet' qualities, although he maintains that reason and hearing 'should concur'.
+Then the composer of music has to attend to all three dimensions of sound, for in setting a text, 'things grave are rightly expressed by long and profound sounds, light things by short and acute sounds', and so on.

 Alsted's translator was himself a composer, a private teacher whose students included Samuel Pepys, and a theorist, notable for 'his certainty, extraordinary among professional musicians, that nearly every aspect of music could be rationalized' (ODNB).
 Birchensha inscribes Templum Musicum within his own project when he claims in the preface that 'rules may be yet further, and are already, in part, contrived (drawn from the mathematical principles of musick)' so as to produce 'as good musick, that is, as agreeable, artificial' – here, 'according to the principles of an art' (OED) – 'and formal, as can be composed by the help of any instrument.'